Financial Preparedness Tips

 - Obtain property (homeowners or renters), health, and life insurance if you do not have them.
-Review existing policies for the amount and extent of coverage to ensure that what you have in place is what is required for you and your family for all possible hazards.
+Not all insurance policies are the same.
+Review your policy to make sure the amount and types of coverage you have meets the requirements for all possible hazards.
 Homeowners insurance does not typically cover flooding, so you may need to purchase flood insurance from the National Flood Insurance Program.

-- Scroll down for more helpful financial preparedness tips and download the Emergency Financial First Aid Kit (EFFAK) to get started planning today.
+- For more helpful financial preparedness tips, download the Emergency Financial First Aid Kit (EFFAK) to get started planning today.

-The Emergency Financial First Aid Kit (EFFAK), a joint publication from Operation Hope and FEMA to help you prepare financially and provide tips to reduce the impact disasters can leave you with financially.
+The Emergency Financial First Aid Kit (EFFAK), a joint publication from Operation Hope and FEMA, can help you prepare financially and provide tips to reduce the impact disasters can leave you with financially.

-Encourage people throughout your organization to be financially prepared.
+Encourage people throughout your organization or workplace to be financially prepared.
 Here are some ideas to promote financial preparedness in your organization:

-- Make a presentation at an existing staff meeting using the Emergency Preparedness Financial First Aid Kit PowerPoint and use the Safeguarding Your Valuables Facilitator Guide to support your discussion.
+- Make a presentation at an existing staff meeting using Safeguard Critical Documents and Valuables to support your discussion.